vikvang/model-agent-magic/DOCKER-DEPLOY.md

 1. Log in to the AWS Management Console
 2. Navigate to EC2 service
 3. Click "Launch Instance"
-4. Select an Amazon Machine Image (AMI) - Ubuntu Server 22.04 LTS is recommended
+4. Select an Amazon Machine Image (AMI) - Linux 2023
 5. Choose an instance type (t2.micro is sufficient for testing)
 6. Configure instance details as needed
 7. Add storage (default is usually sufficient)